dsfaccini/filebundler/README.md

 # Who is FileBundler for?
 If you're used to copying your files into your "chat of choice" and find the output is often better than the edits your AI powered IDE proposes then FileBundler is for you.

 **Here are some reasons why:**
-1. Segment your projects into topics
+1. Segment your projects into topics (manually or with AI)
 2. Optimize your LLM context usage
 3. Copy fresh context in one click, no uploading files, no "Select a file..." dialog